Longer95479/Longer95479.github.io/_posts/2024-03-18-namespace-and-ponter-in-cpp.md

 categories:
 ---

-Use pointer to creat and acess nested class or struct instance.
+Use pointer to creat and access nested class or struct instance.

 ```c++
 #include <iostream>